Cox-Automotive/healthy-mchealthface/README.md

 # Healthy McHealthface

-Nginx container that responds with 204 to IPv4 requests on the following ports:
+Nginx container that responds with 200 to IPv4 requests to `/health*` (503 to everything else) on the following ports:
 * 80
 * 443 (ssl)
 * 8000